Hungarian phrases | Most common phrases for everyday life

 English Hungarian Phonetic (IPA)

-Thank you for asking, I am fine.
-Köszönöm, hogy megkérdezted, jól vagyok. /ˈkøsønøm ˈhod͡ʒ ˈmɛɡkeːrdɛstɛd ˈjoːl ˈvɒɟok/
+Thank you for asking, I am fine. in Hungarian Köszönöm, hogy megkérdezted, jól vagyok. /ˈkøsønøm ˈhod͡ʒ ˈmɛɡkeːrdɛstɛd ˈjoːl ˈvɒɟok/

-Thank you, I am fine.
-Köszönöm, jól vagyok. /ˈkøsønøm ˈjoːl ˈvɒɟok/
+Thank you, I am fine. in Hungarian Köszönöm, jól vagyok. /ˈkøsønøm ˈjoːl ˈvɒɟok/

 Thank you, I am not doing so well.
 Köszönöm, nem vagyok túl jól. /ˈkøsønøm ˈnɛm ˈvɒɟok ˈtuːl ˈjoːl/